 Contributed securities are recorded at their fair value on the date received and are liquidated as soon as is practicable.

-Donated items are recorded as contributions at their estimated fair value at the date of receipt.
+Contributions of nonfinancial assets, which consist of items to be used in fundraising auctions, are recorded as contributions at their estimated fair value at the date of receipt.